On this page:

 What are CSS, SCSS and Sass?

-SCSS (sassy CSS) is a superset of CSS syntax, so any valid CSS is valid SCSS.
+Sassy CSS (SCSS) is a superset of CSS syntax, so any valid CSS is valid SCSS.
 The file extension is .scss.
-It’s preprocessed by a program called Sass into a .css file.
+It’s preprocessed by a program called Sass into a CSS file.

-Sass (syntactically awesome style sheet) is like SCSS except that the syntax is different: instead of using curly brackets (braces) like SCSS (and CSS), it uses indentations: valid CSS is not valid Sass.
+A syntactically awesome style sheet (SASS) is like SCSS except that the syntax is different: instead of using curly brackets (braces) like SCSS (and CSS), it uses indentations (like Python): valid CSS is not valid SASS.
 It has the same features as SCSS and is preprocessed into a CSS file in the same way.
 The file extension is .sass.
-Sass is also the name of the preprocessor.
+Sass is the name of the preprocessor.

 How to install Sass?
 The first instructions I found were too complicated.